 Passionate about delivering spaces that not only stand the rest of time, but improve our client’s process and increase profitability, Landon has an exceptional ability to manage large, technically complex projects while fostering a high level of teamwork.
 With the dedication of him and his team, Childress Klein has developed more than 20 million square feet of industrial space throughout the southeast, in addition to managing and leasing another 10 million square feet.
 His knowledge of the market, combined with his reputation and expertise, help create environments that run safely, efficiently and effectively.

-In his free time, you can find Landon skiing in the mountains of Vail, Colorado or playing golf along the coast in Sea Island, Georgia.
-Not only is he an avid outdoorsman, Landon has also been a part of several organizations including a past chairman for the Charlotte Regional Partnership, Mecklenburg County Capital Budget Advisory Commission, as well as the past president for the Charlotte Region Commercial Board of Realtors.
+An avid outdoorsman, you can often find Landon skiing in the mountains or playing golf in his free time.
+He has also been a part of several organizations including a past chairman for the Charlotte Regional Partnership, Mecklenburg County Capital Budget Advisory Commission, as well as the past president for the Charlotte Region Commercial Board of Realtors.